admveen/NYC_DS_112023/README.md

-# NYC Data Science April 24 Cohort
+# NYC Data Science November 20 Cohort

 This repository contains all lectures for the April 24th 2023 Data Science Cohort.